Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/snippets/nodes-outputs.md

 title: nodes-outputs
 ---

-The node has the following output ports:
+node has the following output ports: